DataDog/hiring-engineers/answers.md

 - [] Utilize the provided Flask app
 - [] What's the difference between a service and a resource?

+Here I fully admit I've run into hardship.
+I've used the included code, but the problem I keep running into is that when running `falsk run`, the machines return `OSError: [Errno 98] Address already in use`.
+Yes, machines plural as I've spun up clean VMs and even tried this on my Debian host, but more to the point of what was tried:
+- Variations on `app.run(host='0.0.0.0', port'5000')` as originally written.
+- Confirmed Port 5000 was not in use via `netstat -l`, `lsof -i:5000`, and

+#Possible explanation - socketserver.py may be taking up ports

 ### Final Question:
 My "creative" usecase is pretty typical for an enterprise, but a little "out there" for an indivdual.
 When I've got some more down time I'll be configuring my platform to manage my homelab.
 A few solutions I'd like to implement beyond just "manage the rack" over the next few months:
-- Create integration for OpenHab to monitor temp, atmospheric pressure, lights, and power consumption at various points
+- Create integration for OpenHab to monitor temp, atmospheric pressure, lights, and power consumption at various points.
-- Alert via email if apliances are on, but nobody's home (stove, curling irons, etc.)
+- Alert via email if apliances are on, but nobody's home (stove, curling irons, etc.).
-- Keep an eye on nutrient levels for hydroponic garden
+- Keep an eye on nutrient levels for hydroponic garden.
+- I've held off on it for the sake of this exercize, but next up on my homelab is converting the QEMU/KVM-based virturalization server into a Proxmox server.
+Managing both virtual machines and containers from the same host should be fun, and perfectly suited for Datadog management.
 - Keep learning more about the platform.
 It seems super powerful and I fully recognize there's a ton to discover :)